-Check out the inside
+Check out what it looks inside

+“The system features a powerful speaker system from which the user can stream music via any Bluetooth compatible device.
 Using color-changing lights the cloud is able to adapt to the desired lighting color and brightness.
 The cloud also has alternative modes such as a nightlight and music reactive mode.”

-You can also get a smaller version called the ‘Tiny’
+The smaller version is called ‘Tiny’

-Now with new music reactive modes
+It now comes with new music reactive modes

 If these impressive clouds have caught your attention, you can purchase one here.
 The studio has several different designs of the cloud lamp.